 These feelings and thoughts are very common and natural responses to wanting to take away another person’s pain and not knowing how to do this.

 Recognise these responses in yourself and know that the person you are supporting is also feeling overwhelmed and that you don’t need to come up with solutions or avoid speaking about the loss.
 Recognise that you can sit with your own feelings of discomfort, knowing that they will decrease with time.

 Your natural fears and worries do not to have to get in the way of supporting someone.
 Being able to acknowledge a person’s loss and their grief does help.

-Let the person know that you don’t know what to do or say but that you are there for them to listen, support them and if they need your help with any practical tasks, you are more than happy to help.
+Let the person know that you don’t know what to do or say but that you are there for them to listen and support them, and if they need your help with any practical tasks, you are more than happy to help.

-Knowing that there is no right or wrong way to grieve, nor a timeline for the grief to run its course and that there will be times where the person expresses extremes in emotions should help you to understand more about the grieving process.
+Knowing that there is no right or wrong way to grieve, nor a timeline for the grief to run its course and, that there will be times when the person expresses extremes in emotions, should help you to understand more about the grieving process.

 If the grieving person is wanting to talk about the situation that has led to their loss and grief you can discuss it with them but don’t push them to do so – they will in their own time.